pedroidc/pedroidc.github.io/_pages/about.md

 I am a PhD Candidate at the Federal University of ABC, at the Information Engineering program.

-This website intends to gather my research activities an interests, and professional information.
+This website intends to gather my research activities, interests, and professional information.

 Research Interests